MicrosoftDocs/visualstudio-docs/docs/python/python-projects-in-visual-studio.md

 Each Python project has one assigned start-up file, shown in boldface in Solution Explorer.
 This is the file that's run when you start debugging (F5 or **Debug > Start Debugging**) or execute your project in the interactive window (Shift+Alt+F5 or **Debug > Execute Project in Python Interactive**).
 To change it, right-click the new file and select **Set as Startup File**.

 A new project is always associated with the default global Python environment.
 To associate the project with a different environment (including virtual environments), right-click with **Python Environments** node in the project, select **Add/Remove Python Environments**, and select the ones you want.
-To change the active environment, right click the desired environment and select **Activate Environment**:
+To change the active environment, right click the desired environment and select **Activate Environment** as shown below.
+For more details, see [Python Environments](python-environments.md#project-specific-environments).

 ![Activating an environment for a Python project](media/projects-activate-environment.png)

-For more details, see [Python Environments](python-environments.md#project-specific-environments).

 ## Project templates